jessikabarreto/lead-management-frontend/README.md

 ## Known Bugs
 * No delete user or lead feature available yet.
-* No export feature available once you search or for any of the tables
+* No export feature available once you search or for any of the tables.
-* No notification for incorrect log ins.
-* Upon submitting lead no feedback yet with the lead ID for tracking purposes.
 * Password change feature not built yet.
 * App does not render well on small screens.
 **Note: we expect to bring in these features with the iterative versions**